bonfireschool/classes/2017-03-learn/learn-curriculum.md

 About the Instructor
 --------------------

-Louis Rawlins is a writer and technologist building community in design and health.
+[Louis Rawlins](http://louisrawlins.com/) is a writer and technologist building community in design and health.
 For the past decade, he designed mobile apps and built websites in Silicon Valley.
 Louis founded [Bonfire School](http://bonfireschool.com/) for people of any background to create what they want &ndash; crafts, software, dance and more &ndash; in a place that supports personal health.
 He dreams that it can become a physical school one day.
 Louis is excited to teach a public class in San Francisco, a city that has inspired him since he arrived in 2004.

 If you have feedback or questions after the class, please email [louis@bonfireschool.com](mailto:"louis@bonfireschool.com")

 Mindful Moment
 --------------

-Taking a break gives us clarity to connect to what we are doing.
+Let's take a breath for clarity to see how we are doing and what we will do next.

 Group Introductions